Nemo me impune lacessit: In the British Isles and Commonwealth

 Armed forces units elsewhere have also adopted this historic motto.
 In Australia, members of Heavy Weapons Platoon (DFSW) of the 3rd battalion (PARA) Royal Australian Regiment proudly use this motto as a symbol of platoon brotherhood and bonds forged in service together, the motto was also used by the Victoria Scottish Regiment, which subsequently became 5th Battalion Royal Victoria Regiment (RVR) which now forms one of the rifle companies of the RVR.
 (The motto is also used by the RVR Pipes and Drums Association).
 The Black Watch (Royal Highland Regiment) of Canada, a reserve infantry regiment of the Canadian Forces, also bears this motto (the motto appearing upon the regimental cap badge).

 The motto is also that of the Cape Town Highlanders Regiment, a reserve mechanised infantry unit of South African Army.

 The Caledonian Railway used the motto as part of its crest, until "grouped" into the London, Midland and Scottish railway in 1923.

 The motto (with the verb in the future tense [lacesset]: "Nemo Me Impune Lacesset") appears as a reverse inscription on the Scottish "Bawbee" (6 pence) coin of King Charles II surrounding a crowned thistle.
 Examples exist for 1677, 1678 and 1679.
 The coin is scarce but not considered rare.
 This coin is of copper, and was later revalued as a half penny.

 The motto appears as an inscription on the rim of both the 1984 (and 1989) "Thistle and royal diadem" and the 1994 (and 1999) "Lion rampant" designs of the "Scottish" themed editions of the British one pound coin, and again on the rim of one of two new "floral" designs for 2014.

 Union College, University of Queensland, Australia, also adopted the motto.

 The motto also appears on the back collar of Edinburgh Rugby official kit.

 In continental Europe

-In Belgium, the 1st Squadron (Belgium) of the Belgian Air Force bears the motto.
+In Belgium, the 1st Squadron of the Belgian Air Force bears the motto.

 The motto was also used by the Italian noble family Malacrida, of Como.